 Most of the problems around the ISX turbo are due to its variable-geometry design, meaning that the compressor blades in the turbo can change their angle of attack for more or less pressure — as required by the engine.
 With this added complexity comes an increase in maintenance issues.

 The actuator that controls the turbo is controlled by the Engine Control Module (ECM), so it’s worth checking to see if it’s an electronics problem first.
 But, if the problems go beyond the ECM or actuator, and you need to replace the ISX turbo, it is possible to replace it with a less complicated turbo.
-Swapping the turbo for a new one isn’t too difficult, and, since it’s common to go more than 300,000 miles before issues crop up, you shouldn’t have to make the change too early or often in the life of the engine.
+Swapping the turbo for a new one comes with challenges, including reprogramming the computer system.
+It can also impact the engine’s efficiency and performance.
+However, since it’s common to go more than 300,000 miles before issues crop up, you shouldn’t have to make the change too early or often in the life of the engine.